citp/privacy-policy-historical/b/ba/bab/babyage.com.md

-> *The following text is extracted and transformed from the babyage.com privacy policy that was archived on 2013-08-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130814002617id_/http%3A//www.babyage.com/helpdesk/security_privacy.htm%23privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the babyage.com privacy policy that was archived on 2014-04-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140424031917id_/http%3A//www.babyage.com/helpdesk/security_privacy.htm%23privacy) for the most accurate reproduction.*

-# Help Desk | BabyAge.com
+# Privacy Policy - Helpdesk | BabyAge.com

-## Customer Service

 ### Security & Privacy